7 For if that first covenant had been faultless, then no place would have been sought for a second.

 then no place would have been sought for a second.

 Some covenants were unilateral on God’s part; the onus to fulfill them was on Him.
 Other covenants such the Mosaic was conditional, making that covenant dependent upon obedience.
-The old was inadequate to do its job.
-The new covenant (the second covenant) was new only in relation to the old covenant at Sinai (Mosaic Covenant).
+The Old was inadequate to do its job.
+The New Covenant (the second covenant) was new only in relation to the Old Covenant at Sinai (Mosaic Covenant).

-Christ fulfilled the salvation-from-sin aspect of the new covenant.
+Christ fulfilled the salvation-from-sin aspect of the New Covenant.

 The background for the quotation from Jeremiah in the following verses was to show the superiority of Christ’s priesthood.
 In the old economy, the high point of the Jewish high priest was to sacrifice on the Day of Atonement.
 This action was prescribed by the Mosaic law (Lev 16).
-This is the context against which Hebrews 8 and 9 stands.
+This is the context against which Hebrews 8 and 9 stand.
 Jesus offered a better covenant founded on better promises and mediated by a better sacrifice.

 Our Lord operated not in an earthly tabernacle but in another place and under a new covenant (He 8:1-5).
 He ministers in a new tabernacle in Heaven.